thundergolfer/thundergolfer.github.io/collections/_posts/2025-10-26-aws-us-east-1-outage.md

 In an eye straining 786 word mega-paragraph, they outline their issues, which I will try summarize.

-To maintain population of all DNS entries for dynamodb.us-east-1.amazonaws.com, they run three DNS Enactors, one in each of in `us-east-1a`, `us-east-1b`, `us-east1c`.
+To maintain population of all DNS entries for dynamodb.us-east-1.amazonaws.com, they run three DNS Enactors, one in each of `us-east-1a`, `us-east-1b`, `us-east1c`.
 Each of these three Enactors performs mutations *without* coordination.

 > For resiliency, the DNS Enactor operates redundantly and fully independently in three different Availability Zones (AZs).
 >